Year 12 Theatre Studies Units 3 and 4

 You will be:

-- required to complete an Expression of Interest form and attend a brief meeting at VSV to confirm that you have the necessary supports at home and in your community to study this subject effectively
+- required to complete an Expression of Interest form and speak with the Theatre Studies teacher at VSV to confirm that you have the necessary supports to study this subject effectively

 - assigned a production team to work with